I Believe in Unicorns

 I Believe in Unicorns is a 2014 American independent coming-of-age romantic drama film written and directed by Leah Meyerhoff.
-The film stars Natalia Dyer, Peter Vack, Julia Garner, Amy Seimetz and Toni Meyerhoff.
+The film stars Natalia Dyer, Peter Vack, Julia Garner, Amy Seimetz, and Toni Meyerhoff.
 The film was released on May 29, 2015, by Gravitas Ventures.

 Plot

-Davina is a high school sophomore from Berkeley.
-She lives with and takes care of her mother, who suffers from multiple sclerosis.
+Davina is a high-school sophomore from Berkeley.
+She lives with and takes care of her mother, who has multiple sclerosis.
 Her father is out of the picture, having abandoned her mother shortly after Davina was born.

 Davina celebrates her 16th birthday by having a picnic at the park with her best friend, Cassidy, who gives her a camera as a birthday present.
-It is there at the park where Davina discovers Sterling, a punk who hangs out with his skateboarder friends at the park's ramp.
+There at the park, Davina discovers Sterling, a punk who hangs out with his skateboarder friends at the park's ramp.
 Davina develops a crush on Sterling and takes several photographs of him with her camera.
 Eventually, Sterling crosses paths with Davina and they introduce each other.
-Sterling requests that they meet again the next day at a street corner near the park.
-Davina grants his request.
+Sterling requests that they meet again the next day at a street corner near the park; Davina grants his request.

 Davina and Sterling spend the next day with each other.
-As they get to know each other, Davina learns from Sterling that he and his mother left his father as a result of him beating them.
-Davina and Sterling also confide in each other their mutual desire to be "anywhere but here."
+As they get to know each other, Davina learns from Sterling that his mother and he left his father as a result of his beating them.
+Davina and Sterling also confide in each other their mutual desire to be "anywhere but here".
 That night, Sterling takes Davina to his abode, located in a slum.
-There they kiss at first, but it gets passionate and Davina performs fellatio on Sterling.
+There, they kiss at first, but it gets passionate and Davina performs fellatio on Sterling.
 Davina realizes she has fallen in love with Sterling and confesses in private about her sexual episode to Cassidy.